 Your browser will communicate what languages it prefers, the version you’re using, and your operating system.
-In some cases, the website which referred you to the current site is also displayed (see which headers your browser sends here).
+In some cases, the website which referred you to the current site is also displayed.

 Which fonts you have installed or which operating system you use might by themselves not reveal a lot about you, but you could be the only one with this particular combination, allowing you to be identified easily.